pleccer/Pleccer/README.md

 # IMPORTANT!!
 This slicer is in beta version and it is still under a lot of development.
 A stable version is planned for release in March 2023.
-Please do not clone atm because it is not uploaded yet.

 # Pleccer